UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Abstract

 \section{Abstract}

-Video localization tasks aim to temporally locate specific instances in videos, including temporal action localization (TAL), sound event detection (SED) and audio-visual event localization (AVEL).
-Existing methods over-specialize on each task, overlooking the fact that these instances often occur in the same video to form the complete video content.
-In this work, we present UniAV, a Unified Audio-Visual perception network, to achieve joint learning of TAL, SED and AVEL tasks for the first time.
-UniAV can leverage { diverse data available} in task-specific datasets, allowing the model to learn and share mutually beneficial knowledge across tasks and modalities.
-To tackle the challenges posed by substantial variations in datasets (size/domain/duration) and distinct task characteristics, we propose to uniformly encode visual and audio modalities of all videos to derive generic representations, while also designing task-specific experts to capture unique knowledge for each task.
-Besides, we develop a unified language-aware classifier by utilizing a pre-trained text encoder, enabling the model to flexibly detect {various types of} instances and previously unseen ones {by simply changing prompts} during inference.
-UniAV outperforms its single-task counterparts by a large margin with fewer parameters, achieving on-par or superior performances compared to state-of-the-art task-specific methods across ActivityNet 1.3, DESED and UnAV-100 benchmarks. \keywords{Multi-modal video localization \and Multi-task learning}
+Video event localization tasks include temporal action localization (TAL), sound event detection (SED) and audio-visual event localization (AVEL).
+Existing methods tend to over-specialize on individual tasks, neglecting the equal importance of these different events for a complete understanding of video content.
+In this work, we aim to develop a unified framework to solve TAL, SED and AVEL tasks together to facilitate holistic video understanding.
+However, it is challenging since different tasks emphasize distinct event characteristics and there are substantial disparities in existing task-specific datasets (size/domain/duration).
+It leads to unsatisfactory results when applying a naive multi-task strategy.
+To tackle the problem, we introduce UniAV, a Unified Audio-Visual perception network to effectively learn and share mutually beneficial knowledge across tasks and modalities.
+Concretely, we propose a unified audio-visual encoder to derive generic representations from multiple temporal scales for videos from all tasks.
+Meanwhile, task-specific experts are designed to capture the unique knowledge specific to each task.
+Besides, instead of using separate prediction heads, we develop a novel unified language-aware classifier by utilizing semantic-aligned task prompts, enabling our model to flexibly localize various instances across tasks with an impressive open-set ability to localize novel categories.
+Extensive experiments demonstrate that UniAV, with its unified architecture, significantly outperforms both single-task models and the naive multi-task baseline across all three tasks.
+It achieves superior or on-par performances compared to the state-of-the-art task-specific methods on ActivityNet 1.3, DESED and UnAV-100 benchmarks.